c24thomas/hotel-class/README.md

 There is the issue of high intra-class variation: not every room will have shared objects and some rooms may have been renovated.

 Conversely, there is also the issue of low inter-class variation with hotels from the same chain.

-# Methods:

 # Modeling:

+- Pre-trained VGG-16 network into PCA into Kmeans clustering
+- CNNs of varying size, complexity, data augmentation, and regularization
--
+- Out-of-the-box logistic regression

 # Recommendations & Conclusion: